Douglasville, Georgia: Points of interest

-The Central Business District of downtown Douglasville is listed on the National Register of Historic Places as a historic district; it is an outstanding example of a turn-of-the-century southern railroad town.
-The majority of the buildings are one- and two-story brick structures dating from the mid-19th century into the mid-20th century.
-Most are of Victorian-era commercial design set flush with the sidewalk.
+The Central Business District is listed on the National Register of Historic Places as a historic district.
 The buildings' styles include Romanesque, Italianate, and Queen Anne.
-Many of the doorways and windows have Gothic arched openings and hooded windows.
-The dominant landscape feature is the railroad right-of-way running east-to-west through downtown.

 In the center of town is a small plaza, which was converted from a street block, known as O'Neal Plaza (named after the former O'Neal's department store, now used as the Douglasville City Hall).
 The plaza features a small performance venue and concrete fountain.
 It is home to many festivals year round.
 This is the site of the annual Christmas Tree Lighting Festival.